The African Violet – A Teaching Tale About Milton H. Erickson

 “In accordance with your family’s wishes, I’m going to give you some prescriptions.
-I want those prescriptions carried out so give them to your housekeeper tomorrow morning.
+I want those prescriptions carried out so I will give them to your housekeeper tomorrow morning.

-Each time one of those events happens have your handyman drive you to the homes of people who are affected by these happy or sad events.
+Each time one of those events happens, have your handyman drive you to the homes of the people who are affected by these happy or sad events.

-After that advice, Erickson left and never spoke to the old woman again.
+After that advice, Erickson left and never spoke to the older woman again.